Delta-Doped Diamond via in-situ Plasma-Distance Control: Abstract

 \section{Abstract}

-We present an approach for the CVD growth of diamond, where the sample is placed in a defined distance from the reactor baseplate, to which the plasma couples.
+We present an approach to CVD diamond growth, in which the sample is placed at a defined distance from the reactor baseplate, to which the plasma couples.
 We observe two previously unknown growth regimes.
-In the first case, the sample is positioned within three to five millimeters of the plasma, leading to a decreased growth rate, compared to a position inside the plasma and, additionally, to an increased nitrogen incorporation, allowing the fabrication of delta-doped layers with a thickness below 30~nm.
-In another regime, where the sample is more than 10~mm away from the plasma, no growth is observed.
-Instead, we assume a deposition of nitrogen-rich species on the diamond surface, which is incorporated during the growth of the following layer.
-All fabricated layers show NV emission, where the intensity correlates with the nitrogen incorporation.
-The growth techniques could allow the fabrication of highly doped thin films for quantum sensing applications, as well as layers with low NV concentration, for quantum computing.
-The new approaches are applicable not only for nitrogen incorporation but also for other defects, for example, phosphorus, which could open up new avenues for diamond-based electronics.
+In the first case, the sample is positioned within three to five millimeters of the plasma.
+This leads to a decreased growth rate, compared to a position inside the plasma and, additionally, to an increased nitrogen incorporation, allowing the fabrication of delta-doped layers with a thickness below 30~nm.
+In another regime, where the sample is positioned more than 10~mm away from the plasma, no growth is observed.
+Instead, we assume that a thin layer of nitrogen-rich species on the diamond surface is formed, which is incorporated during the growth of the following layer.
+This enables the fabrication of delta-doped layers with thicknesses below 10~nm.
+All doped layers show NV emission, with the intensity correlating with the nitrogen incorporation.
+The growth techniques could enable the fabrication of highly doped thin films for quantum sensing applications, as well as layers with low NV concentration, for quantum computing.
+The new approaches are not only applicable to nitrogen incorporation but also to other dopants such as phosphorus, which could open up new avenues for diamond-based electronics.

 The nitrogen vacancy (NV) center in diamond is a promising candidate for the implementation of quantum technologies, such as quantum sensors and quantum computers~\cite{prawer2008diamond,abobeih2022fault,degen2017quantum, taylor2008high}.
 The strong photoluminescence (PL) of dense NV layers, as well as the high coherence time of the electron spin, allow for highly sensitive sensing devices~\cite{herbschleb2019ultra}.
 The NV-center also offers applications in the field of quantum computing, where proximate nuclear spins can be used as additional qubits~\cite{bradley2019ten}.